GuilhermeRossato/Sensor-Tracker-App/README.md

 - Public: Static resources
 - Views: Templates to be rendered by the server
 - Tests: Unit tests to verify functional behaviour

+The relevant frontend (AngularJS) folder structure are the following:

+- App: The main angularjs folder for the project
+	- Components: Small angular app sections of the project, containing some static resources, controllers and services.
+	- Shared: reusable components or partials of the website that can be used in any component
+- Public: Static resources to be served, including angularjs dependencies (and itself)

+The idea behind the frontend folder structure is scalability.
+Essentially it is a division of a large angular application, broken into parts called components.

 ## That's all for now